Skip to Search Skip to Global Navigation Skip to Local Navigation Skip to Content

 III.
 SCOPE

-This policy applies to departments who utilize position(s) that require student status as a condition of employment.
+This policy applies to departments which utilize position(s) that require student status as a condition of employment.
 Individuals applying for or holding positions that do not require student status as a condition of employment, but are enrolled as UTSA students are not addressed in this policy.

 IV.
 WEBSITE ADDRESS FOR THIS POLICY